microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     SELECT @@VERSION;
     ```

-    You should results that look smilar to the following:
+    You should results that look similar to the following:

     `Microsoft SQL Azure (RTM) - 12.0.2000.8   Sep 18 2023 12:22:37   Copyright (C) 2022 Microsoft Corporation`